Dirk Gently's Holistic Detective Agency: Plot summary

-Richard also leaves a message on Susan’s answering machine, desperately apologizing and rashly promising to go on holiday with her that weekend.
-However, he realizes that with a work deadline looming, he will not be able to fulfill this promise.
-He then decides to break into Susan’s flat and remove the tape from her answering machine.
-After he enters through the window, the phone rings.
-The caller is a man Richard knew at Cambridge as the eccentric Dirk Cjelli, now using the surname Gently to avoid troubles with the law.
-Having seen Richard commit his attempted burglary, Dirk instructs Richard to meet him at a pizza restaurant in a few minutes and hangs up.
+Richard also leaves a message on Susan's answering machine, rashly promising to take her on holiday that weekend, but immediately regrets it.
+He then decides to break into her flat and remove the tape.
+He is spotted in this act by Dirk Gently, an eccentric man he knew at Cambridge.
+Dirk calls Susan’s landline and instructs Richard to meet him nearby, then hangs up.

-Richard is suddenly seized by remorse and returns the tape to the machine.
+Richard is instantly seized by remorse and returns the tape to the machine.
 Immediately afterward, Susan arrives home in the company of her acquaintance Michael Wenton-Weakes.
-Michael, the son of a wealthy publishing magnate, was unceremoniously terminated from his position as editor of the magazine Fathom following his father’s death; he is bitterly resentful of his successor, Alistair Ross.
-After Michael leaves, Richard apologizes to Susan, who forgives him.
+Richard apologizes to Susan, who forgives him.
 She also hands him the tape from the answering machine without listening to it, asking him to give it to Gordon’s secretary for transcription.

-The next day, having failed to make their appointment at the pizza restaurant, Richard looks up Dirk in the phone book and discovers an ad for Dirk Gently’s Holistic Detective Agency.
-He goes to the agency's office, where Dirk explains that his detective methods are based on the “fundamental interconnectedness of all things”.
-Dirk then informs his friend that Gordon is dead under mysterious circumstances, and persuades Richard to be hypnotized and describe the events of his evening.
-Dirk is particularly concerned about the magic trick, which is, so far as he can tell, utterly impossible, as well as Richard’s highly uncharacteristic decision to break into Susan’s flat.
-He believes that there must be a connection between all the odd events revolving around Richard.
+The next day, having failed to meet Dirk, Richard looks him up in the phone book and finds an ad for Dirk Gently's Holistic Detective Agency.
+He goes to the agency's office, where Dirk explains that his detective methods are based on the "fundamental interconnectedness of all things".
+He believes that there must be a connection between a number of odd events revolving around Richard, including an apparently impossible magic trick Reg performed at dinner.